Reflecting Upon Irreducible Mind

 The

-author of the blog identifies himself by the name (or nickname, maybe) Jime, and his analysis is a very insightful one in many regards.
+author of the blog identifies himself by the name (or nickname, maybe)

 This kind of stimulated me to make further and more thorough comments and

-reflections on this most valuable book, and so I will be commenting on this
+reflections on this most valuable book, and so I will be commenting on

-to this critical analysis will be written in brown font.
+My comments to this critical analysis will be written in brown font.

 Sunday,